 Historical Connections to the Gilded Age

-Much in the same way that Mark Twain’s A Connecticut Yankee in King Arthur’s Court (1889) was influenced by the excesses of the Gilded Age (a time of great industrialization, prosperity, and disparity in the US), Stevenson’s own Treasure Island was indirectly suffused with the feelings of the era.
+For starters, much in the same way that Mark Twain’s A Connecticut Yankee in King Arthur’s Court (1889) was influenced by the excesses of the Gilded Age (a time of great industrialization, prosperity, and disparity in the US), Stevenson’s own Treasure Island was indirectly suffused with the feelings of the era.

 “The Gilded Age was in many ways the culmination of the Industrial Revolution, when America and much of Europe shifted from an agricultural society to an industrial one,” states History.

-Furthermore, these motives were influenced by Stevenson’s feelings and temperament toward an age in which the social conscience was growing.
+Furthermore, these motives were influenced by Stevensonโs feelings and temperament toward an age in which the social conscience was growing.
 As such, the characters in his novels had a greater depth of feeling and reflection than some of his aforementioned predecessors.
 For example, the pirates’ desperate search for the treasure buried by Captain Flint mirrors the attempts of robber barons such as John D. Rockefeller and Andrew Carnegie to plunder as much capital as possible through dubious practices.
 That is to say, underhanded tactics were not out of the question when money (treasure) was on the line, from lying to cheating to outright murder.

 Conclusion